ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

 **Will Villanueva**: Continuing work on SSE partials.

-Will have Phase 1 & Phase 2 testnet, to rally people around having something tangible to test executable environment and other assumptions.
+Will have prototype Phase 1 implementation.
+Will have Phase 1 & Phase 2 testnets.
 In general, the scout codebase is in Rust.

-We'll be going ahead and building that off the work Lighthouse has done to build the prototype.
+The prototype will extend the work from Lighthouse.
 Kicking that off next week.

-Started diving into some research connected to Vitalik's post on State Schemes
+Started diving into some research connected to Vitalik's post on State Schemes:
   * Found a pretty novel approach/idea on how to iterate on that
   * How to build an on-chain multi-shard state scheme that can support generalized contracts
   * This all follows the delayed-state execution model

 Posted first-half on Ethereum Research yesterday and we'll be posting the second-half and the applicability to state schemes and Ethereum 2 and multi-shard behavior and what that can open up.
-Open to feedback on this as there are some cool applications there.
+Open to hearing feedback on this.
   - [Layer 2 state schemes](https://ethresear.ch/t/layer-2-state-schemes/5691)

-The free market stuff we didn't continue diving as we've been in transition, we'll be looking into that these coming weeks.
+Free markets, we didn't continue diving as we've been in transition.
+We'll be looking into that these coming weeks.

 Team is growing.
 John Adler is collaborating with us.
-Trying to grow for Rust-based researchers.
-Trying to do more research on Phase 1/Phase 2 in parallel to expand a lot of this.
+Trying to grow for Rust-based researchers as well.
+Trying to do more research on Phase 1/Phase 2, more Phase 2 focus, in parallel to expand a lot of this.

 #### 3.3.4 [PegaSys](https://github.com/PegaSysEng)